Mundos Opuestos (album)

 Mundos Opuestos ("Opposite worlds") is the second studio album by American Latin pop duo Ha*Ash.
 It was published under the Sony BMG label on September 27, 2005.
 The album was produced by Áureo Baqueiro.
 Four singles were released from the album.

 Four singles were released from Mundos Opuestos.
 "Amor a Medias" was released as the lead single in June 2005.
-The following singles, "Me Entrego a Ti", "¿Qué Hago Yo?" a are composition of the Colombian-american singer Soraya and "Tu Mirada en Mi" is a composition of the Peruvian singer-songwriter Gianmarco.
+The following singles, "Me Entrego a Ti", "¿Qué Hago Yo?" an are composition of the Colombian-American singer Soraya and "Tu Mirada en Mi" is a composition of the Peruvian singer-songwriter Gianmarco.
 The album features a cover of the song from 1935 "I Want to Be a Cowboy's Sweetheart".

 Background and production

 Their second album, Mundos Opuestos was also produced by Áureo Baqueiro.
 The album features a cover of the song from 1935 I Want to Be a Cowboy's Sweetheart.

 Release and promotion

 It was published under the Sony BMG label on September 27, 2005.
 A special edition of the album was released including one new tracks "Código Postal".
 The song was used as the main theme of the Televisa telenovela Código Postal.